Interact with data

 Non-tabular datasets

 The following snippets are generated for a Dogs non-tabular dataset with dataset alias puppies.
-Notice that Dogs is not referenced anywhere in the code snippet; Code Workspaces implicitly registers it under your chosen name after selecting Copy and register dataset.
-Contrary to tabular datasets, this gives you access to the files from the dataset in a puppies_files variable instead of inserting values inside a dataframe.
+Notice that Dogs is not referenced anywhere in the code snippet; Code Workspaces implicitly registers it under your chosen alias.
+Contrary to reading tabular datasets, this approach gives you access to the files from the dataset in a puppies_files variable instead of inserting values inside a dataframe.

 In Jupyter®: